Why I Hate Religion

 Foolishness.
 There is absolutely nothing logical about the gospel from the standpoint of human reasoning or intellect.
 It utterly confounds the wisdom of men—because it's the wisdom of God.

-• Some religions say there are many paths to God, and all are equally valid.
+2. Some religions say there are many paths to God, and all must be respected as being equally valid.

 Oh yeah?